mahmoudesmail/tu-wien-data-science-summaries/ml - machine learning 184.702/exam prep.md

 **(8) question**: Tree pruning performed after training aims at decreasing the variance of the tree, while it can also decrease its performance on the train set.

-answer (boolean): False
+answer (boolean): True

-- variance = overfitting, predictions are too noisy, not generalizing to test-set
-- if a model can generalize better it means that it has better performance on the test-set
+- first sentence: the general goal of pruning is to decrease variance / increase generalizability - no matter whether done in the training or evaluation phase
+- second sentence: pruning improves generalizability at the train set, at the cost of reduced accuracy during training

+definitions

+- prepruning = pruning during training
+	- based on threshold for: samples in leaf, tree depth, information gain
+- pruning = pruning during evaluation
+	- reduced error pruning = replace subtree with majority-vote class, keep reasonable accuracy
+	- cost complexity pruning = generate competing trees, compare by: error divided by num of leafs
+	- pessimistic error pruning = traverse tree, remove redundancy

 ---

 **(9) question**: Lasso regression cannot be used for feature extraction.

-answer (boolean): False
+answer (boolean): True

-- lasso = least absolute shrinkage and selection operator
-- used for feature selection
+- lasso = least absolute shrinkage and selection operator → used for feature selection
 - used to regularize polynomial regression models
 - but it can hypothetically also be indirectly used for feature-extraction by selecting a subset of the features with non-zero coefficients